dc0dr/ecommerce-shopping-app-react-native/README.md

 # Yorozuya's Hub

-This is an e-commerce app for Yorozuya in development..
+This is an e-commerce app for Yorozuya in development..<br />
 Look forward to it....

 # Expected Deadline
-* 5th November 2021
+* 5th November 2021 <br />
 Might change if our TA is in a good mood (I hope he enters a good mood)